 The Importance of Date Coding in the Food Industry

-the production and expiration dates on a product .
-Accurate and readable coding is not only a legal requirement but also a fundamental element of brand reliability.
+printed on the product the production and expiration dates.
+Accurate and legible coding is not only a legal requirement but also a fundamental element of brand credibility.

 However, incorrect date coding can both put consumers' health at risk and lead to costly recalls for manufacturers.
 Therefore, understanding date coding errors and implementing the correct solutions is crucial for food manufacturers.